 The adult female bores into the tree, tunnelling under the bark and creating characteristic sawdust dropping to the base of the tree.
 When she has reached the inside, she lays her eggs (usually about 75) in a vertical egg gallery.

 When the eggs hatch and metamorphosize into larvae, the tiny "worms" begin eating and crawling their way away from the egg nursery, leaving trails under the bark.
-They spend the winter in this state and transform in the spring into pupae in June and July and then into adults during the "flying season" usually mid-July - mid-August depending on the tree species and the altitude.
+They spend the winter in this state and transform in the spring into pupae in May and June and then into adults during the "flying season" usually mid-June - mid-July depending on the tree species and the altitude.

-Lodge Pole Pines in Colorado usually become infested in early July to early August; Ponderosa Pine from Aug 1 to end August. (these are estimates only) Beetles shun sunlight and heat, so prefer to stay in shady, cool parts of the forest.
+Lodge Pole Pines and Ponderosa Pines in Colorado usually become infested in June to early July (this is an estimate only.
+Warmer, lower elevations are earlier) Beetles shun sunlight and heat, so prefer to stay in shady, cool parts of the forest.
 They start to migrate when the temperature reaches about 70 degrees but stays below 90 degrees.
 They do not fly in the rain.

 Picture of female beetles constructing egg galleries off the central nuptial chamber (above left) courtesy of: www.na.fs.fed.us/spfo/pubs/fidls/ips/ipsfidl.htm